aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ## Granting a delivery stream access to a resource

-Conversely to the above, Kinesis Data Firehose requires permissions in order for delivery streams to interact with resources that you own.
+Conversely to the above, Amazon Data Firehose requires permissions in order for delivery streams to interact with resources that you own.
 For example, if an S3 bucket is specified as a destination of a delivery stream, the delivery stream must be granted permissions to put and get objects from the bucket.
 When using the built-in AWS service destinations